hmldns/pix-canvas/README.md

 # 🎨 Collaborative Pixel Canvas

-A real-time collaborative digital art space where anonymous visitors can draw pixels together on a shared canvas.
-This project serves as a comprehensive technological demonstrator, showcasing both cutting-edge web technologies (WebRTC, WebSockets, high-performance canvas rendering) and the emerging paradigm of AI-driven development—where complete applications are systematically compiled from detailed specifications using coding agents.
+A web app where anyone can draw pixels on a shared canvas in real-time.
+Other people see your pixels appear instantly, you can see their cursors moving around, and there's a chat to talk while drawing.
+No signup required—just visit and start drawing.

 **[🚀 Live Demo](https://pixall.art)** | **Built with [Nautex AI](https://nautex.ai) by [Ivan Makarov](https://x.com/ivan_mkrv)**